-You can place the module in any available slot on the ROC800 or FB107.
+You can place the module in any available slot on the ROC800 and in any available slot on the FB107.
 However, each ROC800 or FB107 can support only one IEC 62591 Wireless Interface module.

-Note: For information on installing modules in the FB107, refer to the FloBoss TM 107 Flow Manager Instruction Manual (Part D301232X012).
+Note: For information on installing modules in the FB107, refer to the FloBoss [TM] 107 Flow Manager Instruction Manual (Part D301232X012).
 For information on installing modules in the ROC800, refer to the ROC800-Series Remote Operations Controller Instruction Manual (Part D301217X012).
 USB Port The module's USB port supports firmware upgrades and provides debug information for product support.
-For further information, refer to Chapter 3, Configuration and Commissioning.

-Caution Do not use the USB connector unless the area is known to be nonhazardous.
+For further information, refer to Chapter 3, Configuration and Commissioning .
+Caution Do not use the USB connector unless the area is known to be non- hazardous.

-1.2.2 Smart Wireless Field Link
+1.2.2 Emerson Wireless 781 Field Link

-The second component in the Wireless Interface is the Smart Wireless Field Link (or "Field Link"; see Figure 1-3).
-You install the Field Link away from controller in the optimal location for best network performance.
+The second component in the Wireless Interface is the Field Link (see Figure 1-3).
+You install the field link away from controller in the optimal location for best network performance.
 A 4-wire connection between the module and Field Link provides the 24 Vdc power the field link requires and transmits communication signals sent to the field link from the various WirelessHART field devices.

 Figure 1-3.
-Smart Wireless Field Link
+Emerson Wireless 781 Field Link

-For instructions on installing the Smart Wireless Field Link in the field, refer to Chapter 2, Installation.
+For instructions on installing the Field Link in the field, refer to Chapter 2, Installation.